 How you obtain these metrics is specific to your environment and to the source from which you derive your custom metrics.

-- Describes the metrics using the MetricWriter class.
+- Defines the type of metrics to collect using the MetricWriter class.
+See Metric Processing Qualifier.

 You can insert a custom metric alongside an existing type of metric.
 For example, the following declaration causes the custom metric named pool usage to appear alongside the JMX metrics:

 - name="Server|Component:<tier-name>|JMX|Pool|First|pool usage",value=10

 The metric can then be used in health rules as would other types of JMX metrics.

 You can test the appearance of your custom metric in the Controller API by posting the metric data to the Machine Agent's REST API.
 Pass the path, name type and values of the metric as URL arguments.
 See Machine Agent HTTP Listener for more information.

 Metric names must be unique within the same metric path but need not be unique for the entire metric hierarchy.

 Try to use short metric names so that they are visible when they are displayed in the Metric Browser.

 Prepend the metric path to the metric name when you upload the metrics to the Controller.